 You can drop off your 35mm and 120 film if it is C-41 color, black and white, or E-6 color reversal.

 Nichols’ main focus is enlargements and printing.
 When we say you can print your photos on just about anything, we aren’t exaggerating.

 If you’re interested in getting your hands dirty in the darkroom but don’t know where to start, you’re going to want to check out Photo Collective Studios Darkroom.

 The only darkroom in Salt Lake City accessible to the public, you’re able to rent the space by the hour after taking an introductory class.

 The darkroom houses equipment for developing and printing black and white film.

-Best Places to Develop Film Near Salt Lake City
+Where to Develop Film Near Salt Lake City / Other Places in Utah

 We’ve found a couple more options in the greater SLC area.
 Whether or not you live outside the city, you still may want to check out these labs for developing your film.